Crimsonfantasy/ant_template/java_se/README.md

  *project-root
- *src .........
+ ..src .........
 To put your source code
- *build .......
-To put classes and jar in the Directory **classes
+ ..build .......
+To put classes and jar in the Directory .... classes...
+To put classes in this floder
- **jar
+ .... jar.......
+Too put jar file in this floder
- *lib .........
+ ..lib .........
 Librarys is put in here.